davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

   <img src="figures/Menubar_and_dchiu__SSH__149_165_174_87_.png" width="250px" />

   If you see this, congrats, you're all set up!
-If not, let me know.
+If not, let me know and we'll get you fixed up.

 #### Using the Terminal (Shell) and VS Code Editor
-- You only have to do the steps listed in the previous section that one time.
-Let's get a feel for how to start up the coding environment from this point forward.
-So go ahead and quit VS Code.
+- You only have to do the steps listed in the previous section the first time.
+Let's get a feel for how to start up the coding environment from this point forward, so go ahead and quit VS Code.

 - Before getting started again, keep in mind that, because we're coding on a remote server, a stable internet connection is essential.
 This means it will not be possible to develop while you're offline or only have an intermittent Wifi connection (e.g., on a plane), so plan wisely throughout the semester.